-This means that any adaptation that you make to your home you should be able to remove again, and that generally adaptations can be removed as quickly and easily as they were installed.
+This means that any adaptation you make to your home, you should be able to remove it again.
+Generally, mobility adaptations can be removed as quickly and efficiently as they were installed.

-Another example is if the individual has to move out of their home, either to go into a care home or to live with family and friends.
-In this scenario it is likely that those who remain in the house will want to remove the adaptations as they will not need them.
+Another example is if the individual has to move out of their home to go into a care home or live with family and friends.
+In this scenario, those who remain in the house will likely want to remove the adaptations as they will not need them.

-If the person using the adaptations decides to move out and sell their house then they will also want to remove the adaptations, as the new owners of the home are unlikely to want them, and they might be able to transfer them to their new home.
+If the person using the adaptations decides to move out and sell their house, then they will also want to remove the adaptions, as the new homeowners are unlikely to want them, and they might be able to transfer them to their new home.

-In any of these situations it is generally quite easy to remove adaptations.
-Although many people think that stairlifts are fitted to the wall, they are actually just fitted to the stairs and can be easily taken away if they are no longer needed.
-In fact, although a stairlift looks to be quite a permanent fixture in a home, once it is removed it is as if nothing was ever there.
+In any of these situations, it is generally relatively easy to remove adaptations.
+Although many people think that stairlifts are fitted to the wall, they are just fitted to the stairs and can be quickly taken away if they are no longer needed.
+Although a stairlift looks like a permanent fixture in a home, it is as if nothing is ever there once it is removed.

 Modular access ramps are also extremely easy to remove.
 Just as they can be installed within a day, so too can they be removed within a day.
-Unlike concrete ramps which are a permanent fixture, modular access ramps are slotted together like giant pieces of Meccano, and are easy to disassemble.
+Unlike concrete ramps, which are permanent fixtures, modular access ramps are slotted together like giant pieces of Meccano and are easy to disassemble.

-Through floor lifts are slightly trickier to remove, as when the lift is first installed a hole is made in the ceiling of the ground floor room and the floor of the room above it so that the lift can go from one floor to the next.
-However, the hole that is left when the through floor lift is removed can be made to be just a hatch, so that although it is still there, it is hidden from sight.
+Through-floor lifts are slightly trickier to remove, as when the lift is first installed, a hole is made in the ceiling of the ground floor room and the floor of the space above it so that the lift can go from one floor to the next.
+However, the hole left when the through floor lift is removed can be made to be just a hatch so that although it is still there, it is hidden from sight.

-Therefore, if you are worried about having adaptations installed in your home because you think they will be a permanent fixture, give Obam a call first to discuss your requirements, as installing adaptations may be a far more flexible and temporary process than you initially thought.
-To speak to Obam’s experienced and friendly staff about your adaptations needs, please call 01427 787532, email firstname.lastname@example.org or visit http://www.obam.co.uk/
+Therefore, if you are worried about having adaptations installed in your home because you think they will be a permanent fixture, call Obam first to discuss your requirements, as installing adaptations may be a far more flexible and temporary process than you initially thought.
+To speak to Obam’s experienced and friendly staff about your adaptations needs, please call 01427 787532 or email firstname.lastname@example.org